equelin/vsphere-ha-deepdive/virtual_san_and_virtual_volumes_specifics.md

 Besides these different types of objects, when vSphere HA is enabled there also is a volume used by vSphere HA and this volume will contain all the metadata which is normally stored under "```/<root of datastore>/.vSphere-HA/<cluster-specific-directory>/```" on regular VMFS.
 For each Fault Domain a seperate folder will be created in this VVol.

-Another thing that changes is the location of the "power-off" file.
-The power-off file is traditionally stored in the the FDM folder.
-In order to ensure that a host can write to a given power-off file for a specific VM the file is now located in the "VM Config" VVol.

-And finally there are the "heartbeat datastores".
+Another thing that changes with VVols is Heartbeat Datastores.

 **BEING WORKED ON - EARLY DRAFT**